c4s4/neon/README.md

 Documentation
 -------------

-You shoud start reading [the quick start](doc/quickstart.md), then to get a Neon expert, you can read [the user guide](doc/userguide.md).
+You should start reading [the quick start](doc/quickstart.md) document, then to become a Neon expert, you can read [the user guide](doc/userguide.md).

 Todo
 ----